Karakin Foundation - Funder Overview

 -

-Multi-Year or Program Support: Based on specific grant examples, the foundation appears willing to fund capital projects, program operations, and specialized equipment.
+Multi-Year or Programme Support: Based on specific grant examples, the foundation appears willing to fund capital projects, programme operations, and specialised equipment.

 Key Takeaways for Grant Writers